Who we are

 -

-Certified as an Assistant Instructor, Assistant Cave Instructor, and in CCR Hypoxic Trimix, Kjento aims to become a full instructor to share his passion.
-Within Team NOVA, he contributes as Social Media Manager, course assistant, and technical problem-solver, combining his diving expertise with hands-on skills.
+Certified as an Assistant Instructor, Assistant Cave Instructor, and CCR Hypoxic Trimix diver, he continues to work toward becoming a full instructor.
+Within NOVA, he contributes as Social Media Manager, course assistant, and technical problem-solver, supporting the team while sharing his expertise.
+Peers describe him as dependable, practical, and safety-oriented, someone who approaches every dive as an opportunity to improve.

 -

-Maja Music is a project manager and event organizer with a passion for diving and exploration.
-Born in Germany, raised in Slovenia, and now living in Belgium, she finds home both with people she cares about and underwater.
+Maja is a project manager and event organizer who brings structure, clarity, and drive into everything she does.
+Born in Germany, raised in Slovenia, and now based in Belgium, she feels at home wherever strong connections and meaningful challenges exist, especially underwater.

 -